Are you looking for a new car with repayments of less than R3 000 p/m over 72 months? Here are 8 new cars for you to consider…

 Monthly repayments for the Tata Bolt 1.2T XMS over 72 months is estimated at R2 964.

-The new Suzuki Swift is now available in South Africa with pricing starting at R160 900 for the base-spec Swift 1.2 GA.
+Pricing for the new Suzuki Swift starts at R160 900 for the base-spec Swift 1.2 GA.
 The Swift is powered by a 1.2-litre petrol engine with 61 kW and 113 Nm of torque and offers good build quality and solid handling.
 A 5-speed manual transmission is standard.

 Monthly repayments for the Suzuki Swift 1.2 GA over 72 months is estimated at R2 981.